erma0x/piechart-portfolio/README.md

-# piechart-portfolio
+# Piechart Portfolio

-describe my portfolio with a piechart by type and by name
+Describe portfolio with a piechart by type and by name